Enabling Solr for WordPress

 Detailed information on using Apache Solr with WordPress.

 Apache Solr is a system for indexing and searching site content.
-Currently, all plans except for a Personal plan can use Solr.
+Currently, all plans except for a Basic plan can use Solr.

 First, you will need to add the Index Server to your site.
 From your Dashboard, go to Settings > Add Ons > Apache Solr Index Server: Add.
 This will provision Apache Solr containers for every environment for your site.
 You are now ready to begin integrating with WordPress.